AkeemAllen/AkeemAllen/README.md

+Just a humble software dev.
-FullStack Software Developer/Engineer.
-Currently falling in love with low level architecture and system programming.
+Falling in love with low level architecture and system programming.

+I also use Arch, Rust, and C, btw.